 Adagio means slowly or in a leisurely manner; this soothing movement is certainly meant to be played slowly, and is somewhat romantic and tender in its expressiveness.

-For this lullaby version I have edited out the middle portion, as the forward motion and insistent triplets that dominate are less suited to a lullaby than the initial portion of this movement.
+For this lullaby version I have edited out the middle section, as the forward motion and insistent triplets that dominate are less suited to a lullaby than the initial passage of this movement.

-The arranger for Baby Lullaby Music has also included Adagio from Beethoven’s Pathetique Sonata on his wedding music project website – you can listen to it on this Wedding Preludes of Classic Beauty album, or you can hear short samples of this classical wedding piece and about 60 others on this Wedding Music Samples page.
+The arranger for Baby Lullaby Music has also included Adagio from Beethoven’s Pathetique Sonata on his wedding music project website – you can listen to it on this Classic Wedding Preludes album, or you can hear short samples of this classical wedding piece and about 70 others on this Wedding Music Samples page.
+Most popular music from his wedding music website: Wedding Processional Songs for Brides & Bridesmaids – 28 great choices for every moment in your wedding, including some wedding recessional songs, and various arrangements of the classic bridal chorus (aka “Here Comes The Bride“, wedding march, bridal march).

 I plan to record the ponderous opening of the first movement of this sonata along with the more energetic second movement for another project down the road; but for a lullaby project, Beethoven has created a wonderful baby sleep song with this movement of the Pathetique.